 - Show the card and slowly read each sight word.
 Ask your child to say the word with you.

 - Using your pointer finger, point to each letter as you spell the sight word.
 Repeat the exercise with your child in unison.

 - Ask your child to write the word 5 – 10 times in a journal or on a piece of paper.

-After you complete a session, offer opportunities for your child to practice the sight words using both reading and writing activities, e.g. read a book or completing a worksheet containing the sight words.
+After you complete a session, offer opportunities for your child to practice the sight words using both reading and writing activities, e.g. read a book or complete a sight word worksheet

-Parents and teachers can employ a combination of activities to help children learn these high frequency words.
-The above session used sight word flash cards – which are both effective and affordable.
+Parents and teachers can employ a combination of activities to teach sight words to children.
+The above lession used sight word flash cards – which are both effective and affordable.
 The following activities are also good ways to teach sight words.